 Any new book unfortunately is liable to contain a few errors that only come to light after publication.
 Proff reaidng is stiull an imperfect science.
 Familiarity with one's own work can lead to details being overlooked which leap to the eye of readers seeing a work for the first time.

 Unfortunately Steinitz in London is no exception.
 This web page is for listing errata which, we hope, can be fixed in any future reprint.
-We can mention three actual mistakes and also provide some clarification about the photograph below.
+We can mention four actual mistakes and also provide some clarification about the photograph below.

 Page 170.
 It is stated here that G. R. Neumann and Steinitz made 50 per cent in their tournament games but in fact Steinitz made a plus score against the German master.
 (Thanks to Hans Renette for pointing this out.)

 Page 197, Game 346, Amateur v Steinitz.
 The game header says "Remove White's queen's rook" but the header should say "Remove Black's queen's rook."